Murphy v. National Collegiate Athletic Association: Concurrences and dissent

-In a concurrence, Justice Thomas affirmed that the use of the severability doctrine was the right course of action in the decision but postulated that the Court should revisit this doctrine since it often requires hypothesizing the intent of Congress.
-Justice Breyer, in his own written opinion, disagreed with Alito's opinion related to severability and believed that the rest of the law could remain.
-Justice Ruth Bader Ginsburg wrote the dissenting opinion, joined by Justice Sonia Sotomayor and in part by Breyer, which stated that the decision to overturn all of PASPA was excessive and was based on the desire to legalize sports betting.
+In a concurrence, Justice Thomas affirmed that the use of the severability doctrine was the right course of action in the decision but postulated that the Court should revisit the doctrine because it often requires hypothesizing as to the intent of Congress.
+Justice Breyer, in his concurring/dissenting opinion, disagreed with the court's opinion as to the issue of severability and believed that the rest of the law could remain.
+Justice Ruth Bader Ginsburg wrote the dissenting opinion, joined by Justice Sonia Sotomayor and in part by Breyer, which stated that the decision to overturn all of PASPA was excessive and based on a desire to legalize sports betting.

 Subsequent developments

-The oral arguments in the case were considered to have gone favorably towards New Jersey and against the leagues, and many commentators believed that the Supreme Court would find that PASPA was unconstitutional.
-In anticipation of the Court's ruling, several states began setting legislation in place to allow for legal sports gambling, contingent on the results of the Supreme Court case.
-By June 5, 2018, Delaware became the first state other than Nevada to legalize sports gambling in wake of the Court decision.
-The New Jersey legislature had prepared a bill legalizing sports gambling prior to the Supreme Court ruling, and upon the Court's decision, formally introduced the bill the same day; the bill had undergone several revisions, and had passed both houses and signed into law by Governor Murphy by June 11, 2018.
+The oral arguments in the case were generally considered to have gone favorably towards New Jersey, and many commentators believed that the Supreme Court would find that PASPA was unconstitutional.
+In anticipation of the Court's ruling, several states began setting legislation in place to allow for legal sports gambling contingent on the results of the Supreme Court case.
+By June 5, 2018, Delaware became the first state other than Nevada to legalize sports gambling in the wake of the court decision.
+The New Jersey legislature had prepared a bill legalizing sports gambling prior to the Supreme Court ruling and upon the Court's decision formally introduced the bill the same day; the bill had undergone several revisions, and had passed both houses and signed into law by Governor Murphy by June 11, 2018.

-In some cases, the leagues became involved in helping to establish the legislation to be favorable for them as well, should the Court find for New Jersey.
-The professional leagues, like the NFL, NBA, and NHL, also indicated they would agree to federally-regulated sports gambling and preparing their teams, owners, and players for this possibility, though the NCAA, representing non-professional players, has been more vocal about such allowances unless gambling on college or amateur sports remain banned.
-The Supreme Court decision only impacts intrastate sports gambling schemes.
-Interstate sports gambling remains illegal under the Federal Wire Act.
+In some cases, the leagues became involved in helping to establish the legislation to be favorable for them as well in the event that the court found for New Jersey.
+The professional leagues, like the NFL, NBA, and NHL, also indicated that they would agree to federally-regulated sports gambling and were preparing their teams, owners, and players for this possibility.
+The NCAA, representing non-professional players, was more vocal about such allowances unless gambling on college or amateur sports remained banned.
+The Supreme Court decision only impacted intrastate sports gambling schemes because interstate sports gambling remains illegal under the Federal Wire Act.

-With the Court finding in favor of New Jersey, observers believe its ruling will impact other current federal laws in place that could be considered to have commandeered power from the states and other challenges related to the Tenth Amendment, such as gun ownership rights, immigration enforcement (such as penalizing sanctuary cities), and the legalization of marijuana under state law.
+With the Court finding in favor of New Jersey, observers believed that its ruling would impact other current federal laws in place that potentially could be considered to have commandeered power from the states and other challenges related to the Tenth Amendment, such as gun ownership rights, immigration enforcement (such as penalizing sanctuary cities), and the legalization of marijuana under state law.